MARTIMM/BSON/README.md

 change at any time.
 The public API should not be considered stable*.

 * 0.9.5
-  * Changed caused by rakudo update
+  * Changed caused by rakudo update.
+  * Hashes work like hashes... mongodb run_command needs command on first key value pair.
+Because of this a few multi methods are added to process Pair arrays instead of hashes.
 * 0.9.4
   * Tests from 0.9.3 has shown that using an index in arrays is faster than shifting the bytes out one by one.
 This is now modified in BSON.pm6.